IMERSS/r-scrollytelling-template/README.md

 [Maxwell Creek Watershed Project](https://transitionsaltspring.com/maxwell-creek-watershed-project/) which is being undertaken by [Transition Salt Spring](https://transitionsaltspring.com/).

-You can browse the kind of scrollytelling interface which can be produced in [GitHub pages](https://imerss.github.io/maxwell/).
+You can browse the kind of scrollytelling interface which can be produced in the [Maxwell Project's GitHub pages](https://imerss.github.io/maxwell/).
+You can browse this own template repository's output at [R-Markdown-Background-Rewoven.html](https://imerss.github.io/r-scrollytelling-template/R-Markdown-Background-Rewoven.html).

 You can browse the published version of this own template's documents in [GitHub pages](https://imerss.github.io/r-scrollytelling-template).
 Once you have followed the instructions below, you can see your own documents published in GitHub pages at